Comorbid anxiety predicts lower odds of MDD improvement in a trial of smartphone-delivered interventions: Discussion

 \section{Discussion}

 We predicted MDD improvement in a large cohort of participants receiving smartphone-delivered interventions.
 Our decision tree analysis identified a clear and clinically meaningful relationship: depressed individuals with baseline GAD-7 scores of 11 or higher were roughly one-fifth as likely to experience MDD improvement as those with lower GAD-7 scores.
-This exploratory result, if replicated beyond the present study, could suggest that additional support or more intensive treatment is warranted for individuals with MDD and GAD-7 $\geq11$ compared to people with GAD-7 $<11$.
+In terms of predictive value, there is a large difference in the probability of MDD improvement when GAD-7 $\geq$ 11 (24\%) and when GAD-7 $<$ 11 (63\%).
+If replicated beyond the present study, this result suggests that additional support or more intensive treatment is warranted for individuals with MDD and GAD-7 $\geq 11$ compared to people with GAD-7 $< 11$.
 This simple decision rule would be readily applicable in the clinic, as GAD-7 is widely administered to assess a common set of MDD comorbidities.
 While originally developed to screen for generalized anxiety disorder \citep{spitzer2006brief}, the GAD-7 is now well-established as a screening tool for multiple anxiety disorders \citep{kroenke2007anxiety} and as a transdiagnostic measure of global anxiety symptoms \citep{beard2014beyond}.